The Global FlyFisher

 A few bobbin holders have more functions, and one function that has been built into bobbin holders is the dubbing twister.

-They can both grab the thread and spin dubbing and hackle loops, but have two different ways of achieving this and also come at two different prices, the Petitjean bobbin holder being about twice the price of the one from Wasatch.
+They can all grab the thread and spin dubbing and hackle loops, but have different ways of achieving this and also come at different prices, the Petitjean bobbin holder being about twice the price of the ones from Wasatch and HookBobbin.

 Most traditional bobbin holders will hold bobbins from different manufacturers.
 These are generally quite identical, but can vary a bit in dimensions and capacity and quite a lot in shape.